bsijoh/waterfront/README.md

 # waterfront
-Let's try to let Docker infrastructure build docker images.
+This repository contains resources for the Docker infrastructure to automate building docker images.
 This repository should be used by Docker Hubs automated build process.

 Subfolders contain the ```Dockerfile``` and ```README.md``` for images.